0.9 — Configuring your compiler: Build configurations

 Set it to Debug for now.

-Add -ggdb to the command line when debugging and -O2 -DNDEBUG for release builds.
-Use the former for now.
+Add -ggdb to the command line for debug builds and -O2 -DNDEBUG for release builds.
+Use the debug build options for now.

 For VS Code users